-Bread without plastic packaging – my Plastic Free July 2019 Challenge
+Bread without plastic packaging – a Plastic Free July Challenge

 Bread without plastic packaging – a challenge for many

 For Plastic Free July, I decided to challenge myself to reduce one of the sources of plastic in our house – bread in plastic bags.

 - Buy bread in paper bags or reusable bags,

 - Make bread at home,

 - Buy less bread than usual – choose something other than sandwiches when making lunches.

 A key factor is that it has to be affordable too.
 We are aiming to reduce our grocery bills through careful planning and budgeting.
 This is one of my biggest dilemmas when shopping now – does making the environmental choice also fit in with our money saving goals?

 How did I get on with my challenge?

 The results of my month long experiment?
 It was a mix of success and failures!